OpenTTD/OpenTTD/readme.txt

 Thanks to:
   Josef Drexler                  - For his great work on TTDPatch.
-  Marcin Grzegorczyk             - For his TTDPatch work and documentation of TTD internals and graphics (signals and track foundations)
+  Marcin Grzegorczyk             - For his TTDPatch work and documentation of Transport Tycoon Deluxe internals and graphics (signals and track foundations)
   Petr Baudiš (pasky)            - Many patches, newgrf support, etc.
   Simon Sasburg (HackyKid)       - For the many bugfixes he has blessed us with Stefan Meißner (sign_de)       - For his work on the console